An integrated approach to data management is critical for CPGs to take on supply chain shocks, rising prices and whatever comes next.

 By combining, modeling and making data available everywhere it’s needed, CPGs can democratize data and bring analytic capabilities to users and partners across the business ecosystem.
 This will provide a powerful hedge against an increasingly unpredictable and volatile business environment, along with tools to manage future adversity, including supply chain shocks, fluctuations in supply/demand, inflationary change and whatever comes at us next.

-For more about how Multidomain MDM can help CPG companies rise to future challenges, visit stibosystems.com/cpg.
+For more about how multidomain master data management can help CPG companies rise to future challenges, visit stibosystems.com/cpg.